AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

     }
 }
 ```
-_Recommended way of using the Reactor query gateway within a Spring REST controllers._
+_Recommended way of using the Reactor query gateway within a Spring REST controller._

-**`scatterGather`** - Sends the given `query`, expecting a response in the form of `responseType` from several sources within a specified time.
+**`scatterGather`** - Sends the given `query`, expecting a response in the form of `responseType` from several sources within a specified `duration`.

 ```java
 class SpringQueryController {